-ACCELERATED INSTRUCTION FOR STUDENTS IN GRADES 3-8
+ACCELERATED AND SUPPLEMENTAL INSTRUCTION FOR STUDENTS IN GRADES 3-8

 Districts must provide accelerated instruction to every student in grades 3-8 who does not pass any required state assessment for those grade levels.
-Accelerated instruction must be provided during the subsequent summer or school year and must either 1) allow the student in the following school year to be assigned a classroom teacher who is certified as a master, exemplary, or recognized in the applicable subject area under the local optional teacher designation system under current law or 2) provide the student additional prescribed supplemental instruction as specified below for districts receiving federal COVID-19 relief funds.
+Accelerated instruction must be provided during the subsequent summer or school year and must either 1) allow the student in the following school year to be assigned a classroom teacher who is certified as a master, exemplary, or recognized in the applicable subject area for the local optional teacher designation system under current law or 2) provide the student additional prescribed supplemental instruction as specified below for districts receiving federal COVID-19 relief funds.
 During the following school year, districts may require participation in accelerated instruction before or after normal school hours and are prohibited from removing students from foundation and enrichment instruction, recess, or other physical activity to provide the additional instruction.
 If the accelerated instruction occurs outside of regular school hours, districts must provide transportation to the instructional programs.

-If a district receives funding under the Coronavirus Response and Relief Supplemental Appropriations Act (Pub.
+If a district receives funding under the Strong Foundations Grant Program, the state Compensatory Education Allotment, or the Coronavirus Response and Relief Supplemental Appropriations Act (Pub.
 L. No. 116-260) or the American Rescue Plan Act of 2021 (Pub.
 L. No. 117-2), the supplemental instruction must:

-- Include targeted instruction in the Texas Essential Knowledge and Skills (TEKS) for the applicable grade levels and subject areas - Be provided in addition to instruction normally provided to students in the grade level in which the student is enrolled - Be provided for no less than 30 total hours during the subsequent summer or school year and, unless the instruction is provided fully during summer, include instruction no less than once per week during the school year - Be designed to assist the student in achieving satisfactory performance in the applicable grade level and subject - Include effective instruction materials designed for supplemental instruction - Be provided to a student individually or in a group of no more than three students to one teacher unless the parent or guardian of each student in the group authorizes a larger group - Be provided by a person with training in the applicable instructional materials for the supplemental instruction and under the oversight of the school district - To the extent possible, be provided by one person for the entirety of the student's supplemental instruction period
+- Include targeted instruction in the Texas Essential Knowledge and Skills (TEKS) for the applicable grade levels and subject areas - Be provided in addition to instruction normally provided to students in the grade level in which the student is enrolled - Be provided for no less than 15 total hours during the subsequent summer or school year and, unless the instruction is provided fully during summer, include instruction no less than once per week during the school year, or 30 hours if the results of the assessment are significantly below satisfactory

+- Be designed to assist the student in achieving satisfactory performance in the applicable grade level and subject - Include effective instruction materials designed for supplemental instruction - Be provided to a student individually or in a group of no more than four students to one teacher unless the parent or guardian of each student in the group authorizes a larger group - Be provided by a person with training in the applicable instructional materials for the supplemental instruction and under the oversight of the school district - To the extent possible, be provided by one person for the entirety of the student's supplemental instruction period